Blood moon: Longest lunar eclipse of the century is coming this week

-First, the good news: At nearly two hours long, next week's lunar eclipse will be the longest of the century.
+First, the good news: At nearly two hours long, this week's lunar eclipse will be the longest of the century.

 The bad news: North America is the only continent on Earth where it won't be visible.